skupperproject/skupper-example-kubecon2020/README.md

 To access the Skupper console, use `kubectl get services` on Private-C to find the external IP address of the `skupper-controller` service.
 Point your web browser to this address followed by `:8080`.
+You may need to create an ingress, route, or tunnel to access this service from your web browser.

 ## Launch the service instances